 Common Issues With Older Homes

-It always pays to do your research before investing in real estate, particularly when the property in question was built over 50 years ago.
+It always pays to research before investing in real estate, particularly when the property was built over 50 years ago.

-Take a look at the tips for buying an antique including highlights of things you may want to research further.
+Look at the tips for buying an antique, including highlights of things you may want to research further.
 Not only should you be studying the structure but the house’s history as well.

 Many older homes have had the asbestos removed and replaced with something safer, but some have not.
-You obviously want to know if the home you are interested in still has asbestos.
-If it does, you will need to consider the costs of removal, which can be pricey.
+You want to know if the home you are interested in still has asbestos.
+If it does, you must consider the removal costs, which can be pricey.

 While a good home inspector can point out what looks to be asbestos, you cannot tell for sure unless it is tested.
 Much of the asbestos found in homes was on wrapping found on pipes in the basement and used as insulation.